MarkWinkler/MarkWinkler.github.io/README.md

 To overcome this, I have looked online and found forum posts stating that HTML works within GiTHub's Readme file.
 So I went ahead and changed the syntax to the following:
 `<img src="(https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Mobile-Wireframe.jpg" width="572">`
-The width directly corresponds to the actual widht of the image.
+The width directly corresponds to the actual width of the image.

 Turned out that this was not the solution and people on forums should not be trusted.
 The actual solution is as follows:
 `<a href="url"><img src="https://github.com/MarkWinkler/MarkWinkler.github.io/blob/master/images/Mobile-Wireframe.jpg" align="center" width="572"></a>`